Skip to Content

 Visiting Guatapé from Medellin is popular for a reason!
 The town’s colorful streets and iconic rock (that you can climb!) have made it a social media star.
 It’s also a prime place to learn about the history of coffee on this full-day tour

-There are so many add-ons to this tour like sampling unique fruits at a local market, climbing the famous Piedra del Peñol rock, and exploring the city.
+There are so many add-ons to this tour, like sampling unique fruits at a local market, climbing the famous Piedra del Peñol rock, and exploring the city.
 This is one of the most colorful cities I’ve ever seen, so having time to wander around is a huge bonus.

 One of the major highlights of this tour is visiting a locally run coffee farm and learning about the entire process.
-In addition to a farm tour, you’ll meet the family who runs it, and pick coffee beans.
+In addition to a farm tour, you’ll meet the family who runs it and pick coffee beans.
 Some people in our group also bought some of the organic coffee to take home, so bring cash if you plan to do that too!
 Oh, and we sampled lots of coffee, of course – so much I got the caffeine jitters!

 Having time to explore Guatapé is another unique reason this tour is one of our top choices.
 You have a professional guide along to give you a bit of a city tour.
 Not to mention climbing the famous Piedra del Peñol rock (all 740 steps!) for incredible views.
-Just bring some pesos to pay the entrance fee (20,000 COP/$5 USD).

 3. Coffee Tour with Horse Riding and Lunch